sweattep/modern_quotes/README.md

 >My daughter's arm is constantly sore,' said Smalls.
 'She can barely lift it.
 Constantly having headaches and her asthma has been triggered.'

+>To be blunt about it, the people most impacted by heat are not the kind of voting demographic that gets any politician nervous.

 >Personal guarantees can wipe you out

 >The idea was to make writing simple web pages, and especially weblog entries, as easy as writing an email